SUSTAINING THE SEAS

 Sustaining the Seas is an exciting and experimental refereed international conference that will bring together academics of many disciplines, practitioners, urban planners, fishers, artists and writers to consider over three days the challenges of how to care better for the oceans, and more-than-human marine ecological systems.
 We will explore radically different modes of caring for oceanic spaces and ask what their effects might be for communities of fish and humans.

-Hosted by the Sustainable Fish Lab at the University of Sydney, the conference will take place in one of the world’s most beautiful yet environmentally troubled harbour cities.
+Hosted by the Sustainable Fish Lab at the University of Sydney with support from the Sydney Environment Institute, and the School of Philosophical and Historical Inquiry, the conference will take place in one of the world’s most beautiful yet environmentally troubled harbour cities.
 This will be a unique opportunity to engage with local and global oceanic complexities through panel discussions, keynote speakers, films, demonstrations of innovative practice, and fieldtrips.

 FIELDTRIPS AND EVENTS